pippokill/dae/README.md

 The **input dir** is the fold that contains CSV files.
 The option **-w** overwrites existing files into the output dir.

 The dataset can be used without the second aggregation step by reading the files produced by the first aggregation step.
-If you want to perfom the final aggregation step you need to run the class **di.uniba.dae.analysis.BuildFinalDataset**.
+If you want to perform the final aggregation step you need to run the class **di.uniba.dae.analysis.BuildFinalDataset**.

 > usage: Build final dataset<br>
  -b <arg>   Batch size<br>